clairaf/COS429_Final_Proj/README.md

 Redistributing Weights for WeightedRandomSampling:

 Balance_data function influenced and adapted from : Foufa, Mastafa.
 “Augment Your Data Easily with Pytorch.”
 Medium, 29 May 2022, medium.com/analytics-vidhya/augment-your-data-easily-with-pytorch-313f5808fc8b.

+Pytorch Documentation used to become familiar with transformation, datasets, dataloaders ect. from their library.